beto-ouverney/blogs-api-golang/README.md

 ### The challenge

-Blogs API GO LANG with SOLID and Clean Architecture with MySql
+Blogs API GO LANG with Docker, Sqlx, Mysql, SOLID and Clean Architecture

 **The users must be capable of**